GSTDiandre/ps2-discord-rpc/README.md

 Usage:

 - Head to [Discord's developer portal](https://discord.com/developers/applications) to create a new application.
 Its name will be displayed in rich presence, recommended names are "PlayStation 2" or "PS2".
 Copy `Client ID` under `OAuth2`.
 - Download the latest release, extract in a folder then open `.env` using a text editor.
-Within the quotes, replace `YOUR_CLIENT_ID` with the discord app's client ID.
+Within the quotes, replace `YOUR_CLIENT_ID` with the discord app's `Client ID`.
 Specify the PS2 and host machine IP addresses in `YOUR_PS2_IP` and `YOUR_HOST_IP`.
 Make sure that the PS2's IP address is set to STATIC in OPL.
 - Install [Python](https://www.python.org/downloads/).
 Open an elevated command prompt in the same directory, then run `pip install -r requirements.txt`
-- Make sure Discord is up and running and that ``Display current activity as a status message`` is enabled.
+- Make sure Discord is running and that ``Display current activity as a status message`` is enabled.
 - Run the script using ``python ps2rpc.py``.
 - Boot the console into OPL, then launch a PS2 game.
 - (Optional) Set up a batch file to execute the script in one click, or schedule an event to run it on startup.